Aris Limassol FC: History

 In Summer 2021, a new era began for Aris, with the belarusian investor Vladimir Fedorov, who intends to transform Aris into one of the elite clubs of Cyprus.
 The following season, Aris finished fourth in the league, meaning the club had qualified for the 2022–23 UEFA Europa Conference League, the first time the club had ever qualified for European football.
 They made their European debut in the second qualifying round against Neftçi Baku, and despite a 2–0 win at home, Aris lost 3–0 in the second tie, and was eliminated.

 Aris' greatest success to date came in the 2022–23 season, as the team won the Cypriot First Division for the first time in their history, earning a place in the 2023–24 Champions League qualifying rounds.
 Four of the club's players made the Team of the Season at the PASP awards, including goalkeeper Vana Alves, and the team's top goalscorer Aleksandr Kokorin, who was also voted as the most valuable player of the season.
 Aris' head coach Aleksey Shpilevsky was voted as the best coach of the season.
-In the 2023–24 season, Aris became the seventh and final Cypriot club to qualify for the group stage of a European competition as they finished fourth in Group C of the Europa League.
+In the 2023–24 season, Aris became the seventh Cypriot club to qualify for the group stage of a European competition as they finished fourth in Group C of the Europa League.